Smart Insurance Workflows: Payments, Policies, and Proof of Trust in One Place

 Step 5: Manage the Policy Lifecycle and Verify at Any Time

-Chaindoc provides a REST API and webhook infrastructure that connects to existing insurance management systems, CRM platforms, and payment processors.
-For carriers using policy administration systems (PAS), Chaindoc can be deployed as the document execution and verification layer — receiving document data from the PAS, executing the blockchain signing workflow, and returning verification records to the core system.
+Chaindoc provides a REST API and webhook infrastructure that connects to existing insurance management systems, CRM services, and payment processors.
+For carriers using policy administration systems (PAS), Chaindoc can be deployed as the document execution and verification layer. receiving document data from the PAS, executing the blockchain signing workflow, and returning verification records to the core system.

 This integration architecture means insurance teams can adopt blockchain-powered smart workflows without replacing existing core insurance technology investments.